DanielMcKnightNSW/Automated-Autocycler-Pipeline/README.md

 ## Requirements

 - OS: Linux (recommended).
 Bash + Conda available in PATH.
-- Conda environments:
+- The two conda environments are available for download as .yml files:
-  - autocycler (activated by the script)
+  - AutomatedAutocycler.yml (activated by the script)
-  - checkm2 (activated for QC at the end)
+  - checkm2.yml (activated for QC at the end)

 - Tools available inside the autocycler environment:
   - AutoCycler CLI (autocycler)